 In the end, what you can claim will depend on what kind of business you run – a fashion model may be able to claim for lipstick but not a builder!

-If you are purchasing business equipment (tools, computers, furniture, machines, etc.), the main capital allowance rate for businesses is 20% per year (18% from April 2012).
+If you are purchasing business equipment (tools, computers, furniture, machines, etc.), the main capital allowance rate for businesses is 18%.
+Look up the latest rates here.

-Most companies can claim an Annual Investment Allowance for expenditure of up to £100,000 a year, although this reduces to £25,000 from April 2012.
+Most companies can claim an Annual Investment Allowance for expenditure of up to £200,000 a year, although this was temporarily increased to £1m during 2019 and 2020.

 Be careful though as the allowable rates for tax purposes do often change from year to year.
 Make sure you check the current rates before your accounts are finalised.

-If a company pays for anything for the personal use of an employee, or director, these expenses would typically result in a “benefit in kind” charge – i.e. income tax and national insurance (NI) for the employee and NI liabilities for the employer.
+If a limited company pays for anything for the personal use of an employee or director, these expenses would typically result in a “benefit in kind” charge – i.e. income tax and national insurance (NI) for the employee and NI liabilities for the employer.

 Using a business credit card to pay for such expenses can avoid the need for expenses to be reimbursed.
 You can also apply for a dispensation to cover reimbursement of expenses to employees (among other issues).
 This will save you reporting issues covered by the dispensation on P11D forms.
 It takes initial effort but anything that saves paperwork is good!

 An employer must complete a P11D (Expenses and Benefits) form each year for every employee earning £8,500 per year or more (including benefits) and all directors.
 The P11D contains details of all expenses claimed by each employee/director during the tax year.

 A similar form – the P9D is used for employees earning less than £8,500 per year.
 All completed P11D forms must be returned to HMRC by 6th July each year.

 Repaying a director for business expenses has to be reported too, although you need to be careful to claim the cost on your tax return as well as recording the reimbursement.